-One of the most challenging types of photography is wildlife photography because you need to be quick, can’t get close, and can’t guarantee it; but it’s also one of the most rewarding.
-Wildlife photos give us the opportunity to admire the details of animals we would never get to see otherwise.
-Have you ever been that person pointing at a tiny, dark speck in a photo trying to prove you saw a bear on your hike?
-I’m right there with ya; missing a photo op because of inadequate equipment and/or skill is frustrating.
-That’s why I’ve put together this list of simple animal photography tips to help beginners capture stunning wildlife photos without the frustration.
+Wildlife photography is one of the most challenge types of photography because you need to be quick, can’t get close, and can’t guarantee a great shot; but it’s also one of the most rewarding.
+Good wildlife photos give us the opportunity to admire the details of animals we would never get to see otherwise.
+Have you ever been that person pointing at a tiny, dark speck in a photo, trying to prove you saw a bear on your hike?
+I’m right there with ya; missing a photo opportunity because of inadequate equipment and/or skill is frustrating.
+That’s why I’ve put together a list of simple animal photography tips to help beginners capture stunning wildlife photos without the frustration.

 Watch BBC’s Birds of Paradise (free on YouTube!) and you’ll see what I mean by patience.
-Most professional outdoor and wildlife photographers will camp out in one location for weeks or even months waiting for the perfect photo opportunity.
-Those of you reading this probably don’t have the unlimited time and money the professionals do, but that’s the bar.
+Most professional outdoor and wildlife photographers will camp out in one location for weeks or even months, waiting for the perfect photo opportunity.